aws-amplify/docs/android/start.md

 ## Step 3: How it Works

 Rather than configuring each service through a constructor or constants file, the AWS SDKs for Android support configuration through a centralized file called `awsconfiguration.json` which defines all the regions and service endpoints to communicate.
-Whenever you run `amplify push`, this file is automatically created allowing you to focus on your Swift application code.
+Whenever you run `amplify push`, this file is automatically created allowing you to focus on your application code.
 On Android projects the `awsconfiguration.json` will be placed into the `./src/main/res/raw` directory.

 To verify that the CLI is set up for your app, run the following command.